 CDN-NDG areas.
-Côte-des-Neiges is one of our most densely populated area with a large population of immigrants and students while Notre-Dame-de-Grâce is a middle class residential area with a diverse cultural and linguistic population.
+Cote-des-Neiges being one of our most densely populated area with a large population of immigrants and students and Notre-Dame-de-Grace being a middle class residential area with a very diversified cultural and linguistic population.

 Establishments such as an African clothing store, a Filipino video club, an Indian grocery store, a Lebanese restaurant and a "dépanneur" where Jamaican products sit side by side with chips imported from Bangladesh.

 Then again, Cote-des-Neiges is also home to a large number of students who attend HEC Montreal, the Polytechnique, the Campus of the Université de Montréal and the Loyola Campus of the Concordia University.

 The village of Notre-Dame-de-Grace founded in 1850 is where Jacques Viger, the very first mayor of what was then the Canadian City of Montreal is buried.